yanntm/MCC-drivers/ltsmin/README.md

  This is a list of adaptations that were added to the original driver.

  * We did a mix of the drivers from 2018 and 2019 in this driver.
 The 2018 edition uses mostly "pnml2lts-mc", the multi-core and partial order aware explicit engine of LTSMin, while 2019 is focused on the pnml2lts-sym engine, driven by Lace and Sylvan libraries for efficient decision diagram based strategies.

+ * We patched the driver flags injecting `-precise` to compute exact state counts (though this was after MCC2023 participation)

+ * We patched some other flags to be consistent with modern releases of LTSMin.

  * Hard coded references to /home/mcc/BenchKit/ are replaced by use of $BK_BIN_PATH

  * a script that automates the deployment on a naked VM is provided.

+ * See the history of this folder for more details on the patches introduced, they are more numerous than in most drivers.